hyrumvanslyke/rick-morty-wiki/README.md

-This is a project i am working on to learn basics of react and its hooks. as well as css
+This is a project i am working on to learn basics of react and its hooks. as well as css needs to be worked on more

 # Getting Started with Create React App